LTonstad/DSI_Capstone_One/README.md

 ### To-do's:

-* Maybe scrape more from site for comparasons
+* Maybe scrape more from site for comparisons